 RecTech Does Not “Solve” Executive Recruiting

-LinkedIn may give you access to more than 850 million members who are potential candidates in 200 countries around the world.
+LinkedIn may give you access to more than 1.3 billion members who are potential candidates in 200 countries around the world.
 But the seemingly infinite candidate pool is illusory.
 The reason?
-LinkedIn Recruiter provides crude filters that make pinpointing the right candidates challenging.
+LinkedIn Recruiter provides crude filters that make it challenging to pinpoint the right candidates.
 Moreover, you’re sifting through data that LinkedIn members enter themselves.
-LinkedIn does not standardize, correct, or verify profile information to ensure it is up-to-date.
+LinkedIn does not standardize, correct, or verify profile information to ensure it is up to date.

 In addition, LinkedIn profiles often lack the rich detail that is the stuff of resumes.
 In fact, many profiles lack the information you need to determine whether a member might qualify as a possible candidate.
 That makes more work for your candidate sourcing teams.
 They have to contact the LinkedIn member just to determine whether the member is remotely qualified.